george24601/notes/specific/mysql/lock.md

 Before a transaction can acquire an exclusive lock on a row in a table, it must first acquire an IX lock on the TABLE.

 Intention locks do not block anything except full table requests (for example, LOCK TABLES ...
 WRITE).
-The main purpose of intention locks is to show that someone is locking a row, or going to lock a row in the table.
+The main purpose of intention locks is to show that someone is locking a row, or going to lock a row in the table, BUT IT WILL CONFLICT S AND X locks

+SELECT ...
+LOCK IN SHARE MODE: always requires IS lock SELECT ...
+FOR UPDATE: needs IX lock

 ### Record Locks